ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 - Application documents sent by incoming student/staff: 30 November

 Please note that late applications will not be considered!

 HOW TO APPLY?

-Whether you are applying through program that is funded from European or some other international institution, or coming on your own expenses, you must be officially nominated by your home institution.
-Nomination is a document done through email communication from your home coordinator who confirms that the student/staff was selected by your institution to carry out a study/teaching/training period at UNSA.
-You home university needs to send us candidates data (name, surname, study field, study cycle, email, and preferably learning/mobility agreement) by given deadlines.
-Applications received without the correspondent nomination will not be considered.
+Whether you are applying through program that is funded from European Union or some other international institution, or coming on your own expenses, you must be officially nominated by your home institution.
+Nomination is an activity done through email communication from your home coordinator who confirms that the student/staff was selected by his/her home institution to carry out a study/teaching/training period at UNSA.
+You home university needs to send us candidate’s data (name, surname, study field, study cycle, email, and preferably learning/mobility agreement) by given deadlines.
+Your documents will be forwarded to the faculty coordinators for evaluation.
+Applications received prior the correspondent nomination will not be considered!

 Applying through mobility programs such as Erasmus+, students can apply for the period of 1-2 semesters, while staff can apply for 7-60 days.
 Duration is usually determined in the mobility program public call.

 - Summer semester (February – July)

 The students who didn’t make their assessment in continuous evaluation have their examination period in February and July.

 Staff members agree with the host about their mobility dates.

 UNSA requires a scanned copy of a language certificate which proves the language level – B1-B2 as agreed in the Inter-Institutional Agreement signed by partners institutions (according to the Common European Framework for Languages – see http://europass.cedefop.europa.eu/en/resources/european-language-levels-cefr).